ess-dmsc/event-formation-unit/prototype2/common/clustering/matcher.md

 from proceeding until the relevant clusterer releases its data.

 ### Shortcomings:
+(TODO: this section is to be moved elsewhere)
 The presence of pulse-time complicates things, and the need to keep track of it in the matcher makes implementations more complex than they would otherwise have to be.
 It is highly likely that this class is not the right place to keep track of the pulse time.
 Particle events and pulse